Skip to main content

 4.3.1 During the Evaluation Process

 a.
-Inform Faculty and Staff: For both the annual evaluation and the three-year review, the Provost informs the faculty and the staff of the college about the Dean’s evaluation, the evaluation framework and process to be used, and clarifies the Dean’s duties and responsibilities for the evaluation.
+For both the annual evaluation and the three (3)-year review, the Provost must inform the faculty and the staff of the college/school about the Dean’s evaluation, the evaluation framework and process to be used, and clarify the Dean’s duties and responsibilities for the evaluation.

 b.
-Discussion of Evaluations with Respective Dean: The Provost will discuss the written evaluation and survey responses with the respective Dean according to the timeline in Section 7.
-The Dean will have five (5) university business working days from receipt of the report to add a response, should the Dean choose to do so.
-A response is not required but may be used to provide additional information and/or justification to the written report.
+The Provost will discuss the written evaluation and survey responses with the respective Dean according to the timeline in section 7.
+The Dean will have five (5) University business working days from receipt of the report to add a response, should the Dean choose to do so.
+A response is not required, but may be used to provide additional information and/or justification to the written report.

-The Provost will communicate the reappointment decision to the faculty of the college/school.
+The Provost will communicate the reappointment decision to the college/school faculty.

 a.
-Each Dean will undergo an in-depth review every three years by the Review Committee (see 5.3 below).
-The review will occur in the fall after the completion of the third year.
+Each Dean will undergo a comprehensive review by the Review Committee every three (3) years (see section 5.3 below).
+This review fulfills the annual performance evaluation for the dean(s) undergoing this comprehensive evaluation process.
+The review will occur in the fall after the completion of the third (3rd) year and then again every three (3) years.
 The purpose of this review is both formative and summative.
-In the fall of each year, the Provost notifies the Dean(s) who will be undergoing the three-year review.
+In the fall of each year, the Provost notifies the Dean(s) who will be undergoing the three (3)-year review.

 5.1 Material to be Included in the Review